Perceptive Pedipulation with Local Obstacle Avoidance: Method

 \subsection{Commands}

-Commands define the goal of the task and need to be provided by the human operator or a high-level planner.
+Commands define the goal of the task and need to be provided by the human operator or a high-level planner during deployment.
 Following previous work on pedipulation~\cite{arm2024pedipulate}, we only command the foot position and allow the rest of the whole-body control to emerge during training.
-The foot position commands are sampled uniformly from the command space.
+During training, the foot position commands are sampled uniformly from the current command space.
 In stage one, we apply a command space curriculum.
 In the subsequent stages, we provide separate command spaces for each obstacle scenario (\figref{fig:stages}).
+Over a single episode, we resample the commands three times with 6 seconds between each resample.

 While whole-body obstacle avoidance is desirable, we additionally need the option to allow the pedipulating foot to make contact with the environment to solve manipulation tasks, such as pushing doors open or moving objects.
 To this end, we provide an additional boolean command $b_{switch}$.
-During training, this switch determines whether penalties on the pedipulating foot's contact forces are applied (\tabref{tab:rewards}).
+During training, this switch is set randomly for every episode and determines whether penalties on the pedipulating foot's contact forces are applied (\tabref{tab:rewards}).
 The policy then learns to avoid obstacles when the switch is off and to allow contacts when it is on.
 Note that the remaining bodies of the robot always have contacts penalized and should thus always avoid obstacles.